SandyRodger/capstone_prep/VPS.md

 - Type 1 hypervisors
 - Type2 hypervisors
   - eg Oracle
-- You can move hypervisors to other machiens instantly
+- You can move hypervisors to other machines instantly
 - benefits:
   - cost savings (physical infastructure)
   - Agility/speed
   - lowers downtime (hosts unexpectedly going down).
 ### What are we doing with VPSs:
 - Each capstone student will be setting up a  VPS and installing several different pieces of software on it .
-It will act as a basic architecture that can run multiple applicatuons including a dynamic one backed by a data later.
+It will act as a basic architecture that can run multiple applications including a dynamic one backed by a data later.
 - We will be installing:
   - A webserver that can route requests to 2 different applications
   - A static site, one of our applicatuion
-  - A dynamic application: outn other apoplication server that queries two different databases.
+  - A dynamic application: our other apoplication server that queries two different databases.
   - MongoDB, our non-relational, document database
   - PostgreSQL, our relational database: